05 May 2026

 Clearing the air: why NOx rules need modernising

-Yet, important work on the regulation of NOx has continued in the background, and, during MEPC84 in April 2026 the IMO adopted the updated NTC.
-There have been no great fanfares, but the IMarEST has been one of the principal architects of modernising emission test requirements, ensuring that they are effective for today’s engines in real world operation, and adapting it for the alternative fuels that will be needed to meet the IMO’s climate change objectives.
+Yet, important work on the regulation of NOx has continued in the background, There have been no great fanfares, but the IMarEST has been one of the principal architects of modernising emission test requirements, ensuring that they are effective for today’s engines in real world operation, and adapting them for the alternative fuels that will be needed to meet the IMO’s climate change objectives.

-One of the big issues is that technology has moved on significantly since the original NTC, or even the 2005 revised version. were adopted.
-However, the NTC has remained rooted in assumptions that engines were mechanically controlled and ran on petroleum-derived fuels.
+One of the big issues is that marine engine technology has moved on significantly since the original NTC, or even the 2005 revised version. were adopted.
+However, the NTC has remained rooted in assumptions that engines were mechanically controlled and ran solely on petroleum-derived distillate or residual fuels.

 To that end, the IMarEST has been closely collaborating with a number of the Member States and other Observer Organizations to bring the NTC into the modern era and to set it up for the future.